 - Linen: Crisp with natural slubbing and character

-One designer observed a client’s remarkable connection to a collection of Malawian wall baskets: “She would touch them each morning as she passed, almost as a ritual.
-The black accents created using organic, vegetable-based dye connected her to artistic traditions half a world away.”
+One designer observed a client forming a remarkable connection with a collection of Malawian wall baskets, noting, “She would touch them each morning as she passed, almost as a ritual.”
+The use of organic, vegetable-based dyes for the black accents seemed to connect her deeply to artistic traditions from another part of the world.
 These material connections form the foundation of woven art’s emotional impact.

 Styling Approaches for Different Spaces